j-brn/nixos-vfio/README.md

 # nixos-vfio
-NixOS module to automate vfio setups
+NixOS modules to automate vfio setups

 **work in progress**